soixantecircuits/node-mediainfo-q/README.md

 Mediainfo
 =========

-Wrapper around the `mediainfo` command for obtaining information about media files.
+Wrapper around the `mediainfo` command for obtaining information about media enhanced with the Q promise library files.

 Overview